Discover the water mills of Forest Brook and Itter Brook with the ErfgoedApp

 "Use the ErfgoedApp as a key on the gate of the mill": with that slogan, the MolenNetwerk invites you to cycle the Watermolenroute.
 This more than 45 kilometer long bicycle tour takes you along the Bosbeek and the Itterbeek in the vicinity of Maaseik and Bree.
 Take a whole day for it, because there is a lot to discover along the way.
 You cycle through lovely villages such as Tongerlo, Opitter, Opoeteren, Neeroeteren or Wurfeld and get to know the beautiful nature of this region.
 Almost the entire route takes you along quiet country roads with a steep climb here and there.
 Along the way, the ErfgoedApp tells you about the landscape and about old farms or striking roadside chapels that invite you to take a break.

 While cycling you pass by the real stars in the landscape: the twelve water mills.
 Be sure to squeeze the brakes on one of these mills when you see the water wheel turning.
-The miller is present and will be happy to tell you everything about 'his' mill and about the turning and grinding.
+The miller is present and will be happy to tell you everything about "his" mill and about turning and grinding.
 But even when the mill is not running and the gate is locked, it is good to get off and listen and watch the stories in the ErfgoedApp .
 And that's a lot and very varied: from old videos and photos of the past to impressive animations about the workings of a fulling mill, grain mill, sawmill or oil storage mill.
 As icing on the cake, short films also allow you to take a real "look behind the gate" at many mills.

 The Klaaskensmolen, a special mill